erezsh/reladiff/docs/how-to-use.md

                             Use `%t` in the name to place a timestamp.
                             Example: `-m test_mat_%t`
   - `--assume-unique-key` - Skip validating the uniqueness of the key column during joindiff, which is costly in non-cloud dbs.
+                            Also, disables support for duplicate rows in hashdiff, offering a small performance gain.
   - `--sample-exclusive-rows` - Sample several rows that only appear in one of the tables, but not the other.
 Use with `-s`.
   - `--materialize-all-rows` -  Materialize every row, even if they are the same, instead of just the differing rows.
   - `--table-write-limit` - Maximum number of rows to write when creating materialized or sample tables, per thread.
 Default=1000.